telerik/kendo-ui-core/docs/api/javascript/drawing/surface.md

 ### click
 Triggered when an element has been clicked.

-> The Canvas drawing surface does not currently fire events.

 #### Example - subscribe to the "click" event during initialization
     <div id="container"></div>
     <script>